Your Rights Under the Criminal Justice & Police Act 2001

 - Intimidation and/or harming of witnesses in a court case

-It also lays out your rights as a member of the public when it comes to issues like being interviewed by the police, fingerprinting, use of sound and video recording equipment when taking statements and during questioning and other rights you have if you are taken into custody by the police.
+It also lays out your rights as a member of the public when it comes to issues such as being interviewed by the police, fingerprinting, the use of sound and video recording equipment when taking statements and during questioning, and other rights you have if you are taken into custody by the police.

 The Act, ultimately, aims to maintain a decent standard of law and order which, as citizens and residents of our local community, we should all be entitled to.